Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: introduction

-\citet{Cho2019} explains that when the break is followed by a plateau, the case for the existence of small scale turbulence is stronger and the value of the structure function at the plateau equals twice the standard deviation of the small scale turbulence velocity.
+\citet{Cho2019} explains that when the break is followed by a plateau, the case for the existence of small scale turbulence is stronger and the value of the structure function at the plateau equals twice the square of the standard deviation of the small scale turbulent quantity; in the present case the turbulent velocity. velocity.

-where $l_s$ is the x value at the beginning of the plateau, and $\sigma_s$ is the standard deviation of the small scale turbulent velocity at the spatial scale $l_s$.
+where $\sigma_s$ is the standard deviation of the small scale turbulent velocity.
+This follows from the fact that the auto correlation at a lag equal to $l_s$ is zero.

-\citet{ Lee+2025} applied multi-point structure functions to analyze the HI intensity maps of the Small Magellanic Cloud (SMC) and found small scale turbulence with $l_s \sim 50$ pc suggesting the HI super-shells as drivers of the turbulence.
-In addition, there exists also a large scale turbulence with a largest scale of $\sim 3$ kpc that was probably generated by a tidal interaction with the Large Magellanic Cloud (LMC) about 200 Myr ago \citep{Goldman2000}.
+\citet{ Lee+2025} applied multi-point structure functions to analyze the HI intensity maps of the Small Magellanic Cloud (SMC) and found small scale turbulence with $l_s \sim 50$pc suggesting the HI shells as drivers of the turbulence.
+In addition, there exists also a large scale turbulence with a largest scale of $\sim 3$kpc that was probably generated by a tidal interaction with the Large Magellanic Cloud (LMC) about 200 Myr ago \citep{Goldman2000}.

-The paper is organized as follows:In section 2, the multi-point structure functions used, are introduced.
-In section 3, the multi-point structure functions of the residual nebular gas velocity field are computed.
-In section 4, the multi-point structure functions of the residual velocity field of the outflowing wind are computed.
-Discussion is presented in section 5.
-In section 6 we summarize and conclude.
+The paper is organized as follows:In section 2, the multi-point structure functions used, are introduced. in Section 3. the data from \citet{Vasan+2025} used in \citet {Goldman2024} and in this paper, is presented.
+In section 4, the multi-point structure functions of the residual nebular velocity field are computed.
+In section 5, the multi-point structure functions of the residual velocity field of the outflowing wind are computed.
+Discussion is presented in section 6.